 Nicola Sessions Psychotherapist/Infertility Counsellor BA (Hons)(MBACP)(MBICA)

-After taking a year out from studying I enrolled at The University of Nottingham in 2011 on the BA(Hons) in Humanistic Counselling Course.
+I then enrolled with The University of Nottingham in 2011 on the BA(Hons) in Humanistic Counselling Course.
 I did my degree part-time over four years and graduated in 2015.

-During my degree I did 200 hours work placement with a company called 'Counselling Xtra' who are based in Nottingham.
+As well as my degree course I did 200 hours work placement with a company called 'Counselling Xtra' who are based in Nottingham.
 They are a charity that offers affordable counselling for people who may struggle to access counselling due to finance constraints.
 During my time there I counselled individuals, couples, students, young people and children and it was a great way of experiencing every aspect of counselling.

-I have a particular interest in counselling people who are living with chronic illness, depression and anxiety, relationship counselling, DV, bullying or work relationship breakdowns and those going through infertility treatment.
+I have a particular interest in counselling people who are living with chronic illness, depression and anxiety, relationship counselling, domestic violence, bullying or work relationship breakdowns and those going through infertility treatment.
+However, I cover many areas.
+Please see these listed below.

 I fully believe that counselling should be accessible to all.
 Free counselling services are under a lot of strain at the moment.
-The number of appointments are limited to 6 and waiting lists are long.
+The number of appointments are limited to 6 or just a online course and waiting lists are long.
 Funding to counselling charities is hard to come by and centres are closing daily due to this.

 I would normally suggest that we start with 6 sessions and see where we go from there.
 However, these do not have to be weekly and many clients decided to come fortnightly.
 Counselling needs to fit into your life.